Order books for the new EV5 electric SUV are now open with prices starting at less than £40,000.

 The Kia EV5 gets an exterior design very much in the mould of other electric Kias, with eye-catching, sculpted, boxy lines, slim daytime running lights, a rear lightbar that ties into the taillights, and square wheel arches.
 Standard features include 18-inch alloy wheels, but higher GT-Line and GT-Line S trim levels will get 19s, as well as more aggressive bumper designs.

-Inside, anyone that's been in an EV3 or EV9 will be instantly at home, with the same 12.3-inch touchscreen, a driver display of the same size and a 5.3-inch climate control display, all housed within a single panoramic element on top of the dashboard.
+Anyone that's been in an EV3 or EV9 will be instantly at home in the cabin, with the same 12.3-inch touchscreen, a driver display of the same size and a 5.3-inch climate control display, all housed within a single panoramic element on top of the dashboard.
 The are touch-sensitive haptic shortcut buttopns to skip between features, as well as a physical dial for the volume and controls to adjust the three-zone air-con system.

 New 2025 Kia EV5: motor and battery

 Unusually, just one powertrain will be available in the EV5, at least to start with.
 It uses a long-range 81.4kWh battery, giving up to 329 miles of range on a single charge (dropping to 314 on the GT-Line models).
 All versions support fast charging, topping up from 10% to 80% in as little as 30 minutes at a suitable charger.
-An 11kW onboard is included.
+An 11kW onboard charger is included, and GT-Line and GT-Line S models get Vehicle-to-Load (V2L) capability, which lets you power appliances from the car battery using a regular three-pin plug.

 New 2025 Kia EV5: trim levels